li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 since we are only using California data.
 We will also remove place data since we are using uscity, and occ since we are using occtype.

+We also want to mean center age and usdurl to make them interpretable.

 ## 2\.
 Multiple Linear Regression Model

 In an effort to determine which characteristics of candidates influence